plan-net/core4/docs/source/api.rst

 After successful login, the response body and the HTTP header contain the login token.
-The HTTP header also holds a secure cookie which contains the token.
+The HTTP header also holds a secure cookie which contains the token (see :class:`LoginHandler <core4.api.v1.request.standard.login.LoginHandler>`).

 The client is supposed to send this token or the cookie with each request.
 The token can also be sent as a query parameter.
 For security reason this is not